Andrewodwyer/Cork-City-Ghost-Tours/README.md

 ### Responsive Design

--This website is a mobile-first design.
+- This website is a mobile-first design.
 At the planning stage, emphasis was put into the design of a mobile website, followed by up-scaling for larger devices.
--To achieve this, I used a component-based approach.
+- To achieve this, I used a component-based approach.
 The Hero, Tour and Guide sections are cards.
 The cards contain an image on the left and text on the right.
 These cards or blocks of content can float horizontally on desktops or vertically with flex box on a mobile.
 Components are considered good UI design as they can be used again on other sections of the project.

 ### Mapping

--This is a two page design layout.
+- This is a two page design layout.
 On the home page, all the information regarding the tour is available and broken up in bite size pieces, so the user wouldn’t feel overwhelmed.
 This common scroll design will be intuitive to the user and will make them feel at ease.
--At the end of the page after gathering the information, the user sees a call to action, a “book now” button.
+- At the end of the page after gathering the information, the user sees a call to action, a “book now” button.
 At this stage, the user would have all the information they needed to know if they’ll like to book.
--The “book” page was separated, so the user would feel that they’re taking the next step, feeling empowered in their decision.
+- The “book” page was separated, so the user would feel that they’re taking the next step, feeling empowered in their decision.
--This "book" page contains a centred form.
+- This "book" page contains a centred form.
 The form itself was designed to be responsive.
 On mobile devices the input fields are vertically places, one over another.
 On larger devices, a media query was added.
 The “First name” and “Last name” inputs are placed side by side.
 As are the “Email address & Phone number” input fields.
 As larger devices are landscape in view, this design utilises the space more effectively.

 ### Colours & Font

--The colour palette is made up of blues, greens and complemented with orange.
+- The colour palette is made up of blues, greens and complemented with orange.
 A split complementary scheme, in desaturated tones to give a relaxed feeling that is pleasing to the eye.
--The use of white text on the darker values/tones and dark grey text on lighter values, means the text is easy is read.
+- The use of white text on the darker values/tones and dark grey text on lighter values, means the text is easy is read.
--The Font used is Roboto and a websafe sans-serif font.
+- The Font used is Roboto and a websafe sans-serif font.
--A Dark grey colour (#4b4b4b) was used on the majority of the text.
+- A Dark grey colour (#4b4b4b) was used on the majority of the text.
 The hero section uses an off white colour (whitesmoke) to help it stand out from the other text.
 By doing this, the user will see straight away the most important information.

 ## Features